 Applicants should provide the following to apply for a Gottstein Fellowship:

 - Complete the online application form including uploading all necessary additional documents

 - Submit their covering letter demonstrating abilities and commitment to the industry.
 They must provide an outline of the planned project covering;

 - Industry need/value to industry (include dollar values where appropriate)

 - Project activities

 - How this project fits in with your current work activities and how it will assist your career development

-- Estimated Cost (give as much detail as possible) and what proportion is requested from the Gottstein Trust
+- Estimated total cost (give as much detail as possible) and what proportion is requested from the Gottstein Trust

 - Communication of project results to broader industry

 - Post Fellowship benefits to yourself and to the Australian industry.